 the structure needed any structural modifications or upgrades, ignoring the condition.

 - Fitness for purpose in current deteriorated condition, to establish the repairs necessary

 - Corrosion rates and predicted losses over the next 15 year period using NZ guidelines and atmospheric data.

-- Fitness for purpose of future deteriorated state to ensure the structure will be fit for purpose throughout the next operational period (15 years).
+- Fitness for future deteriorated state ensures the structure will fit for purpose throughout the next operational period (15 years).

-Minimum maintenance scopes required for safe operation over the next 12-15 years, a scope of suggested repairs to minimise future issues, along with repair specifications were generated between project execution team, RNZ stakeholders and Grit engineers.
+Minimum maintenance scopes required for safe operation over the next 12-15 years, a scope of suggested repairs to minimise future issues, along with repair specifications, were generated between the project execution team, RNZ stakeholders and Grit engineers.

 GRIT provided ongoing support and expert advice throughout the project, inspected repairs and reviewed and approved quality control documentation.

-We were also engaged to produce a presentation on the project, detailing ongoing risks and future challenges relating to the structure after maintenance had been executed.
+We were also engaged in producing a presentation on the project, detailing ongoing risks and future challenges relating to the structure after maintenance had been executed.